RaghuRamSatt/DS5010-Project/README.md

 6. `calculate_metrics(self, test_data)`: Calculates various metrics for the binomial experiment.
 7. `cross_validate_hypothesis_testing(self, test_type, n_folds=5, **kwargs)`: Performs cross-validation of hypothesis testing on the simulated results.
 8. `get_results(self)`: Returns the simulation results.

+### Function Descriptions

+1. `__init__(self, n_trials, p_success, n_experiments)`

+Initializes the BinomialSimulation object with the given parameters.

+    Input:
+            n_trials (int): The number of trials per experiment p_success (float): The probability of success per trial n_experiments (int): The number of experiments to simulate
+    Output:
+            None

+2. `run_simulation(self)`

+Runs the binomial simulation.

+    Input:
+            None
+    Output:
+            None

+3. `plot_histogram(self, bins=None)`

+Plots a histogram of the simulation results.

+    Input:
+            bins (int or sequence of scalars, optional): If bins is an int, it defines the number of equal-width bins in the given range (10, by default).
+If bins is a sequence, it defines the bin edges, including the left edge of the first bin and the right edge of the last bin; in this case, bins may be unequally spaced
+    Output:
+            None

+4. `plot_success_probability_evolution(self, window_size=10)`

+Plots the evolution of success probabilities in the simulated experiments.

+    Input:
+            window_size (int, optional): The size of the sliding window to use for calculating the moving average (10 by default)
+    Output:
+            None

+ 5. `perform_hypothesis_testing(self, test_type, **kwargs)`

+Performs hypothesis testing on the simulated results using the specified test type and input values provided in the kwargs.
+The input values required depend on the test type being used, and should be provided in the kwargs dictionary.

+    Input:
+            test_type (str): The type of hypothesis test to perform ('proportion_z_test', 'fishers_exact_test', or 'chi_square_test')
+            **kwargs: Additional keyword arguments to pass to the hypothesis test function
+    Output:
+            p_value (float): The p-value resulting from the hypothesis test

+6. `calculate_metrics(self, test_data)`

+Calculates various metrics for the binomial experiment.

+    Input:
+            test_data (list): A list of results for the test data
+    Output:
+            dict: A dictionary containing the mean, median, and standard deviation

+7. `cross_validate_hypothesis_testing(self, test_type, n_folds=5, **kwargs)`

+Performs cross-validation of hypothesis testing on the simulated results using the specified test type and input values provided in the kwargs.
+The input values required depend on the test type being used, and should be provided in the kwargs dictionary.

+    Input:
+            test_type (str): The type of hypothesis test to perform ('proportion_z_test', 'fishers_exact_test', or         'chi_square_test')
+            n_folds (int, optional): The number of folds to use for cross-validation (5 default) **kwargs: Additional keyword arguments to pass to the cross validate hypothesis test function
+    Output:
+            dict: A dictionary containing the average performance metrics across all folds

+ 8. `get_results(self)`

+Returns the results of the simulation.

+    Input:
+            None
+    Output:
+            ndarray: An array containing the results of the simulations